Munster Cricket Union

 Because of the relative shortage of cricket grounds in Munster, many of the clubs field a number of teams, so you will find a match going on in most clubs every weekend and youth and social matches throughout the week.

 Schools matches are played mainly in the urban and suburban areas of Cork and Limerick during the short summer term from after Easter to the end of May.
 For the remainder of the summer the clubs organize teams for young players, boys and girls, from the Under-9 age group.

-There is also a lot of social cricket between clubs, companies and loosely formed groups of enthusiastic cricketers.
-This provides opportunities not only for those that have retired from the more competitive leagues and cups but also for beginners who want to take up the sport for the first time or for those who perhaps have not played since school but want to get started again.
-It is a good way for people who have moved to the urban areas of Cork, Limerick, Tralee and Waterford to integrate and make friends.
-Some of the social clubs are very well organized and go on tour.
+Many praise the MCU for its "social cricket", which are often recreational than ranked sets of matches.

 The MCU works closely with Cricket Ireland to continue to expand the gospel of cricket into new areas throughout the large catchment area that is Munster.
 The Union employs, with government support, a development officer who oversees the development of youth and schools cricket in the province.
 Munster Senior Cup and Division 1 winners also participate in the Irish Senior Cup while the remaining senior clubs compete in the National Cup.